Big Oil in Alaska: The Arctic National Wildlife Refuge... ANWR

 Consider this option:

-The people have an opportunity to "steward the greatest good for the greatest number of people".
-But not by opening the 1002 area to development of the continued hydrocarbon pollution of our environment.
-Instead, this may be the perfect time to mandate research and development in the alternative energy that is necessary to carry mankind out of this cycle self and environmental destruction.
-Drilling in ANWR would be a 40-year temporary fix at best.
+Instead, this may be the perfect time to mandate simultaneous research and development in the alternative energy that will be necessary to carry mankind into the long term.
+Drilling in ANWR would be a 40-year temporary fix at best under full-development.
 Let's not cripple the future in that 40 years.